5 ways to force quit applications on Mac

 This method of force quit command Mac is especially useful if your mouse cursor is lagging a bit.

 5. How to force quit using the Terminal

 If you prefer a command line method to solve the problems, you can quit an unresponsive app via Terminal.
 Here’s what you should do:

-- Click Enter.
+- Press Return.
 Your application will be shut down immediately.

-Note that the killall command works at the system level and the auto-save option doesn’t work.
+killall command works at the system level, and the autosave option doesn’t work.
 Be careful not to lose your unsaved data.

 First of all, update an app to the latest version.
 App developers are constantly working on improvements, trying to deliver the best experience to users.
 The latest update may resolve all problems with the freezing app.

 The next step is to clear the app’s cache, especially if you use it frequently.
-If there’s not enough free storage, a program won’t run smoothly.
+If there’s not enough free storage, an app won’t run smoothly.
 Once you delete the cache files, an app may start working normally.

 That’s it.
-We hope this guide has helped you to force close Mac app that’s not responding.
-Keep in mind, with regular maintenance, your computer will be at tip-top shape, running at its best.
-And software like CleanMyMac 3 can help you keep an eye on your Mac.
-It can reset and delete apps, free up RAM, clean up the system, take care of the startup programs that slow down your computer, and speed up your Mac with its maintenance scripts.
+We hope this guide has helped you force close Mac app that’s not responding.
+Keep in mind that with regular maintenance, your computer will be in tip-top shape, running at its best.
+And software like CleanMyMac X can help you keep an eye on your Mac.
+It can reset and delete apps, free up RAM, clean up the system, take care of the startup programs that slow down your computer, and speed up your Mac with its maintenance tools.
 And that’s what will help you avoid problems with frozen apps on your Mac.